Hanko-Swart/git-noob-test/README.md

 Testing changes in personal branch for the 4th time

-Testing a conflict from my personal branch again
+Testing a conflict from my personal branch again!